 Welcome to the Matamata-Tirau Camera Club.

 The Matamata-Tirau Camera Club meets monthly and everyone with a passion for photography is most welcome to attend.
 Our meetings are a fairly informal gathering of like-minded individuals keen to get the most enjoyment out of their hobby.
-The first couple of meeting are completely free to attend so you can see if our club is for you!
+The first couple of meetings are completely free to attend so you can see if our club is for you!

 Our club was originally established in the early 60’s as the Matamata Camera Club.
-After a hiatus of several years the club was reformed at the beginning of 2001 with Sam Harris as president.
-Along the way we have experienced and learned from a number of both technological and stylistic improvements.
+After a hiatus of several years, the club was reformed at the beginning of 2001 with Sam Harris as president.
+Along the way, we have experienced and learned from a number of both technological and stylistic improvements.

-To recognise the effort certain individuals have made to success of our club we occasionally award a life membership.
-Gilbert Melrose was our first recipient followed by Sam Harris.
+To recognise the effort certain individuals have made to the success of our club we occasionally award a life membership.
+Gilbert Melrose was our first recipient followed shortly after by Sam Harris.